Top Five Free Summer Attractions in Norfolk

 With over 90 miles of beautiful coastline, acres of countryside (including the Norfolk Broads National Park), as well as many cultural attractions, shops and other activities in Norwich and the various market towns, Norfolk is perfect for a short staycation.

 But best of all, there’s plenty to see and do in the county that won’t cost you a single penny.
-So here are five of the best things to do this summer in Norfolk that are completely free of charge.
+So here are five summer attractions you can enjoy while staying at our Norfolk holiday park, that are completely free of charge.

 Norwich is home to one of the country’s most beautiful cathedrals.
 It is one of the best examples of Romanesque architecture in the UK.

 Equally striking on both the inside and outside, the cathedral is free to enter.
 With free guided tours to help give you an even better insight into the building’s 900-year history.